knelasevero/home-server-infra/md/homeprivatenetwork.md

 <br>

-Your network it pretty much setup to be usable up to this point.
+Your network is pretty much setup to be usable up to this point.
 But you might have noticed that we did not configure any wifi connection so far.
 By the way, please disable wifi in your ISP modem, if you did not do it already, you don´t want it there.

-If you have Desktop PCs and laptops that would be connected via cable to your network, it already possible, just plug them in any of the 5-8 ports of your switch.
+If you have Desktop PCs and laptops that would be connected via cable to your network, just plug them in any of the 5-8 ports of your switch already.
 But for your wifi devices we need to setup an Access Point.
 For this example lets setup an Unifi Nanohd from Ubiquiti (You can literally use any other wifi AP, any that serves your needs).

 ### Setting up the AP